oroinc/documentation/cloud/maintenance/advanced-use.rst

     ---
     orocloud_options:
       application:
-        maintenance_page: '/mnt/ocom/app/www/maintenance.html'
+        maintenance_page: 'public/maintenance.html'
         error_pages:
-          403: '/mnt/ocom/app/www/403.html'
+          403: 'public/403.html'
-          451: '/mnt/ocom/app/www/451.html'
+          451: 'public/403.html'
-          501: '/mnt/ocom/app/www/501.html'
+          501: 'public/403.html'
-          502: '/mnt/ocom/app/www/502.html'
+          502: 'public/403.html'
         web_backend_prefix: '/my_admin_console_prefix'
         consumers_debug_mode: true

-.. note:: ``/mnt/ocom/app/www`` is the application root path for the `OroCommerce` application type.
-For `OroCRM`, use the ``/mnt/ocrm/app/www`` path.
-The `maintenance.html` file should be available in application repository in the specified path.
+.. note:: ``maintenance_page`` and ``error_pages`` are relative paths to files in application repository.
 When modified, changes are applied after the `deploy` | `upgrade` operation in approximately 30 minutes.

 .. note:: Changing the ``web_backend_prefix`` value without notifying the Cloud team can break the back-office of the application.
 Make sure you create a request to Service Desk before making any change.
 You can also change the value without creating a request.
-In this case, you should wait for approximately 30 min and then, run ``cache:rebuild`` to change the value in the application’s parameters.yml file.
+In this case, you should wait for approximately 30 min and then, run ``upgrade:source`` to apply changes.

 Webserver Configuration
 -----------------------